Snowden film 'CitizenFour' wins top documentary award

-LOS ANGELES (Reuters) - “CitizenFour,” filmmaker Laura Poitras’s documentary about National Security Agency whistleblower Edward Snowden, was given the top award for best feature by the International Documentary Association on Friday.
+LOS ANGELES, Dec 5 (Reuters) - “CitizenFour,” filmmaker Laura Poitras’s documentary about National Security Agency whistleblower Edward Snowden, was given the top award for best feature by the International Documentary Association on Friday.

 The IDA award for “CitizenFour” follows the film’s best documentary win at the New York Film Critics Circle Awards this week.
 It was also nominated for an Independent Spirit Award last month and is among 15 films advancing in the Oscars best documentary race.